 Photosynthetic Photon Flux (PPF)

-The PAR value describes the flux of photosynthetic photons, measured in micromoles (μmoles) per square metre per second.
+The PAR value describes the flux of photosynthetic photons, measured in micromoles (μmoles) per square meter per second.
 Photosynthesis is the natural process by which plants use light to synthesize food from carbon dioxide and water, leading to plant growth.

 The number of photons of light sets the photosynthetic photon flux.
 Natural sunlight, for example, has a PAR value of 1200-1600 micromoles (μmoles) when the sun is directly overhead.